wolfiestyle/frappe/README.md

     // or multiple at once
     sink.feed(10..15);

-    // `sample` get a copy of the value stored in the signal println!("last: {}", last.sample());
+    // `sample` gets a copy of the value stored in the signal println!("last: {}", last.sample());
     println!("sum: {}", sum.sample());
     // `sample_with` gets a reference to the interval value, no clone needed